 having low price stocks is the advantage of costing less than high price stocks, but they have a tendency to be more volatile.

-Stocks with the price less than 1$ a share are known as “penny stocks” but this basket also includes stock price under 5$.
+Stocks with a price less than 1$ a share are known as “penny stocks” but this basket also includes stock prices under 5$.

 Volatility is a measure of dispersion around the average or mean return of a security.
 Low price stocks are not for the faint.
 They can potentially double or even triple in a single day.
 For the same time period, they can cut in half or wiped out altogether.